fredag 31. juli 2020

 Yet regardless of the honorable intentions Disney had with it´s portrayal of indigenous people with Pocahontas, it still fell into the non-PC category.
 It was still criticized for it's portrayal (despite how the major criticism was it's historical inaccuracy).
 Yet Disney were in a time where they were frequently attacked for their portrayal of non-White people (just look no further for Aladdin for that example).

 And sure, while there has been controversy about the portrayal of their following features, it would be fair to say that the biggest havoc did Aladdin and Pocahontas receive.
 But regarding the everlasting controversy ahout portrayal of minorities, which always is a sensitive "damn-if you do, damn-if you don´t"-issue, we'll have to remember that there is unfortunately a reason for why it exists.
-The representation of POC people will always creative havoc.
+The representation of POC people will always creative havoc (no offense).
 But Native Americans have unfortunately been victimized in history and has unfortunately suffered from bad portrayal.
 So the backlash is after all understandable.

 The History of the Portrayal of Non-White People in Hollywood